haumeamagma/NBCU01/exercises/ex2/ex23/README.md

 At the end of this exercise, you should have a running integration flow that triggers the SAP Build Process Automation process.

+Next, you will test the integration scenario, with the instructors creating a new hire in SAP SuccessFactors, triggering an Event which will be pushed to your newly created Integration Flows.
+Continue to - [Exercise 3 - Onboard New Employee(Information Only)](exercises/ex3/README.md)